The following words and terms, when used in this chapter, have

 the care and treatment of mental diseases except for services furnished

-of this chapter (relating to Preadmission Screening and Resident Review
+Chapter 17 of this title (relating to Preadmission Screening and Resident

 (B) For Medicare and Medicaid purposes (including eligibility,